EWaterman/EWaterman.github.io/_posts/Ch6/0006-02-01-general-tips.md

 Here’s some basic but important technical points that I’ve seen plenty of letterers mess up on:

-- **Keep the panel border larger than balloon border.** The panel is what divides up the sections of your page and thus it should have the most dominant lines.
+- **Keep the panel border larger than the balloon border.** The panel is what divides up the sections of your page and thus it should have the most dominant lines.
 This is to help the flow of the page obvious to the reader.
 Sound effects can sometimes be an exception to this rule.

 - **Don’t letter in serif fonts.** No explanation here, it’s just universally accepted as a big no-no.